 The Act introduces time of supply in respect of 'vouchers' as a separate category such that the provisions relating to time of supply of goods is made inapplicable when the supply is of such vouchers.
-Referring to Chapter III where in the context of supply, definition of goods has been discussed at length, we find specific inclusion of 'actionable claims'.
+In Chapter III where in the context of supply, definition of goods has been discussed at length and one can find therein, specific inclusion of 'actionable claims'.